katyem/BobSponge/content/_index.md

   priority: 1
 title: Home
 ---
-Welcome to my cyber CV.
-I'm a professor of psychology at Louisiana Tech University and teach in the Industrial-Organizational graduate program.
-My area of interest is in employee selection and assessment.
+I'm a doctoral student in the Industrial-Organizational Psychology graduate program at Louisiana Tech.
+My research interests include employee selection and assessment.